-Long-distance relationships can be the worst.
-When your only form of contact involves a computer, FaceTime and creative late-night emails (if you get my drift), it can become all too easy to lose that loving feeling.
-These days, it isn't uncommon for work to send us all over the globe, making it even more important for couples to find ways to keep the fire burning when one person is in New York, the other in Thailand.
-These six bizarre, but amazing, products and apps will help you feel more connected to the one you love, even when you're oceans apart.
+Long-distance relationships aren't easy.
+When your only form of contact involves a computer, FaceTime and creative late-night texts (if you get my drift), it can become all too easy to lose that lovin' feeling.
+These days, it isn't uncommon for work to send us all over the globe, making it even more important for couples to find ways to keep the fire burning when one person is in New York and the other is in Thailand, for instance.
+These six bizarre but amazing products and apps for long-distance couples will help you feel more connected to the one you love, even when you're miles apart.

 Here's how this sweet heartbeat pillow by Little Riot works: You and your partner both wear wristbands that can pick up on your heartbeat and send it to your significant other (in real time, to boot).
 The wristband then connects to your pillow and, voilà, you get to fall asleep to the sound of your partner's heartbeat.
 What could be more romantic?